 - Keto pork chops - the combination of homemade ranch seasoning, some cream, and butter makes these pork chops incredibly delicious.

-- Low carb pinwheels - the distinctiveness of this seasoning mix adds a new dimension of flavor to these low carb pinwheels.
+- Cream Cheese Pinwheels - the distinctiveness of this seasoning mix adds a new dimension of flavor to these low carb pinwheels.

 - Don't limit yourself.
 This seasoning mix recipe only uses 8 ingredients but feel free to experiment and create your version.
 Add, reduce or omit whatever to suit your taste.